CloudDelphi/better-translation-manager/README.md

 When you specify a source or target language you have to specify it as a regional language.
 That is you cannot just specify the language as "English".
 You have to include a region.
 E.g. "English (United States)" or "English (United Kingdom)" etc.
 Correspondingly, if you have a resource module named `HelloWorld.ENU` then that resource module will only be used for US English.
 If all you wanted was to provide an English translation and you don't really care about regions, dialects and whatnot then in principle you would have to provide resource module for each of the 16 regional variants of English currently supported by Window.

-Luckily the developers at Borland was smart enough to anticipate this problem when they implemented the resource module loading logic (see the `GetResourceModuleName` function in the  `System` unit); When the resource module loader looks for resource module files it first looks for the region specific filenames and then for the region neutral filenames[^2].
+Luckily the developers at Borland were smart enough to anticipate this problem when they implemented the resource module loading logic (see the `GetResourceModuleName` function in the  `System` unit); When the resource module loader looks for resource module files it first looks for the region specific filenames and then for the region neutral filenames [^2].

-So returning to our example above, in order to make `HelloWorld.ENU` region neutral you just remove the region part from the filename: `HelloWorld.EN`
+So returning to our example above, in order to make `HelloWorld.ENU` region neutral you just remove the region part from the filename: `HelloWorld.EN` and now the resource module will be used for all variants of English.

 ## The Application